 International student applicants must demonstrate a satisfactory level of proficiency in the English language if English is not their first language.
-The University requires departments to use an official paper-based TOEFL score of 550 or better or 213 or better on the computer-based TOEFL for an applicant to be considered for admission.
+The University requires departments to use an official paper-based TOEFL score of 550 or better or 213 or better on the computer-based TOEFL or 79 on the IBET TOEFL for an applicant to be considered for admission.